-Having access to market data has given Ryan a competitive edge when it comes to getting new practice locations up and running quickly.
-And he says, “Marketware has especially helped me in areas where I’m unfamiliar with the market and where we’re ‘the new kids in town.’
+Having access to market data has given Ryan a competitive edge when it comes to getting new practice locations up and running quickly, and he says, “Marketware has especially helped me in areas where I’m unfamiliar with the market and where we’re ‘the new kids in town.’
 We put a new office in Montgomery County, Maryland, where there was an established urology group, and I’ve been able to look into their urologists, find their network connections and go after their top people.
 Marketware really helps me hone in on the people I need to spend the most time with.”

-Ryan can use the data in Scout to understand physician challenges and position UUG as the best referral partner.
+Ryan can use the data to understand physician challenges and position UUG as the best referral partner.
 Those insights into each physician’s needs have helped him make every communication as meaningful as possible.

-Forming a Plan, Executing a Strategy
+Form a Plan, Execute a Strategy

-Sharing Information, Proving Value
+Share Information, Prove Value

-She can then cross-reference the outreach efforts being tracked in Ascend by the physician relations team.
+For example, Pat Schnably, VP of Marketing & Communications at UUG, frequently uses Marketware’s Analytics to assess market share, particularly how they stack up against their biggest competitors.
+Not only can Pat see how United Urology Group is performing compared to other urology providers in the area, but she can also evaluate how UUG’s incoming referral volumes and revenues are trending over time.
+She can then cross-reference the outreach efforts being tracked in the PRM by the physician relations team.
 Spikes in referral volume, or patients coming in from first-time referrers, can often be directly correlated to increased outreach activities in the time leading up to those referrals.
-Downward trends in referral patterns can also be spotted in Scout and shared with the liaison responsible, who can then reach out to address the physician’s needs.
+Downward trends in referral patterns can also be spotted and shared with the liaison responsible, who can then reach out to address the physician’s needs.

-This interdepartmental information sharing enabled by Marketware product’s have been a key advantage for UUG, and has allowed them to position themselves strategically in new markets as they’ve expanded across the US.
+This interdepartmental information sharing enabled by Marketware product’s have been a key advantage for UUG, and has allowed them to position themselves strategically in new markets as they’ve expanded across the U.S.

 Growth in your practice is possible, just as it’s been for United Urology Group.
 Consider these tips: